SiceloKayisa/SiceloKayisa/README.md

      - Data Preprocessing
      - Machine Learning Algorithms
      - Tuning the model parameters and improving its performance.
-     - Learning how to deploy a machine learning model into production using tools such Streamlit and Flask
+     - Learning how to deploy a machine learning model into production using tools such as Streamlit and Flask

 ##  🚀  Projects